top of page

 The Ultimate Collection 4.jpg

-In 1995, I was commissioned to create a digitally produced, full colour, animated hologram, which I christened a 'Moviegrams', for the band Queen.
+In 1995, I was commissioned to create a digitally produced, full colour, animated hologram, which I had christened a 'Moviegram' after creating the above hologram for Mike Oldfield, for the band Queen.
 The hologram was commissioned by IC Holographic, a London based hologram design and marketing agency.

 The hologram adorned Queen – The Ultimate Collection, a 26" square, wall mountable cabinet which included 20 CD's, featuring all 18 studio and live albums released up to that point.
 The set was released on 13 November 1995 and was limited to just 15,000 sets worldwide.
 The front door of the set has Royal blue felt, including placeholders for two CD's, the Queen crest, moving gold coloured Freddie Mercury hologram and the limited edition number.
 The inside features placeholders for the remaining 18 CDs on maroon felt, a booklet, and a Queen crest buckle to hold it in place.